Taming Bright Speakers and Reverberant Rooms

 If, after all of this, you still feel as if your loudspeakers are the culprit, it’s still not hopeless.
 The first thing you want to do is notice how your speakers are positioned.
 If they are pointed directly at you, taming bright speakers might mean those tweeters need to be angled in more of a parallel arrangement.
 This is tricky because it also affects the soundstage—the way in which what you are listening to is represented in the space in front of you.
 Still, there is often some leeway and compromise to be had in speaker positioning, particularly when you’re dealing with an overly bright system.

 One thing we don’t really recommend in taming bright speakers is adjusting the broad “treble” controls on our AV or stereo receiver.
 Those controls adjust a very wide spectrum of sound and it’s more likely that you’ll go from a bright system to one that is inaccurate along the broadest range of higher frequencies above the midrange.
 Some receivers these days have parametric EQs or other sound-altering features.
 Again, we don’t recommend these unless you are willing to do measurements.
 Too often, these adjustments do more harm than good.

 Wrapping It All Up

-First notice the floors and ceilings and add or adjust as much as possible.
+First, notice the floors and ceilings and add or adjust as much as possible.
 Then, notice your furniture and see if you can move or adjust in that area as well.
 Finally, look at your walls and windows to see if there are massive areas of high reflectivity there.
 Lastly, you can experiment with the toe-in of your speakers to see if you can take those tweeters a bit more off-axis, thus dropping the effective output that hits your ears at the peak frequencies.
 There’s also a discussion as to the materials used in tweeters: aluminum vs. soft dome and silk.
-The bottom line is that we’ve experienced excellent sound from all kinds of tweeters, so the answer is definitely more involved than simply identifying the materials used in high frequency driver production.
+The bottom line is that we’ve experienced excellent sound from all kinds of tweeters, so the answer is definitely more involved than simply identifying the materials used in high-frequency driver production.

 Did we forget any tips on taming bright speakers?
 If we did, feel free to leave us a comment below or jump into on our ongoing Facebook discussion.